apify/crawlee/README-new.md

      - Represents a queue of URLs to crawl, which is stored either on local filesystem or in cloud.
      The queue is used for deep crawling of websites, where you start with several URLs and then recursively follow links to other pages.
-     The data structure supports both breath-first and depth-first crawling orders.
+     The data structure supports both breadth-first and depth-first crawling orders.
   </li>
   <li>
      <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset">Dataset</a>